top of page

 Year Opened: 1925

-The historic Gymnasium opened on January 16, 1925, and is often compared to some of the meccas of college basketball including The Palestra in Philadelphia, Matthews Arena in Boston, Hinkle Fieldhouse in Indianapolis, and John J. Lee Amphitheater in New Haven.
-Rose Hill is the oldest gym still being used in Division I.
+The historic gymnasium, opened on January 16, 1925, and is often compared to some of the meccas of college basketball including The Palestra in Philadelphia, Matthews Arena in Boston, Hinkle Fieldhouse in Indianapolis and John J. Lee Amphitheater in New Haven.
+Rose Hill was the second oldest gym in Division I and now moves up to the number one position as Matthews Arena in Boston (home of Northeastern University) is being torn down this spring (2025) to make way for a new facility.

-The facility, which hosts basketball and volleyball, has undergone several makeovers during the past decade.
+Rose Hill, which hosts basketball and volleyball, has undergone a number of makeovers during the past decade.
 New video boards were installed in 2013, all of the stands were replaced in 2017 and in 2019 the entire floor and subfloor were replaced.

 The name Rose Hill dates back to 1787 when Robert Watts, a wealthy New York merchant, acquired the property and named it after his family’s estate in Scotland.